“Darkness can not drive out darkness; only light can do that. Hate can not drive out hate; only love can do that” Martin Luther King.

 Progressive – This kind of forgiveness is when you forgive them in spite of the incident in order to move past the issue.
 The person has acknowledged what they have done but is not very remorseful about it and you’d rather just move on from the issue than lose the entire relationship.
 This is the “Forgive but don’t forget” mentality and is more common in romantic relationships where you care more about your partner than the incident.

-Release – Typically the more painful of the 3, this is the one where the apology was given but you can’t look past the incident and would rather lose the relationship than keep it going.
+Release – Typically the more painful out of the three, this is the one where the apology was given but you can’t look past the incident and would rather lose the relationship than keep it going.
 More common when someone has hurt someone deeply or no longer sees eye to eye sometimes it’s better to move on and have a healthy breakup.

-How To Forgive Yourself
+Steps To Forgive Yourself And Others